 GBS meningitis has a mortality rate significantly lower than that of early-onset GBS sepsis.

 Initial empiric treatment depends on patient age and is still debated.
-For neonates, many experts recommend ampicillin plus an aminoglycoside (see table Recommended Dosages of Select Aminoglycosides for Neonates).
+For neonates, many experts recommend ampicillin plus an aminoglycoside (see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates ).
 A 3rd-generation cephalosporin (eg, cefotaxime) is also added until culture and sensitivity results are available if meningitis due to a gram-negative organism is suspected.
 However, resistance may develop more rapidly when cefotaxime is used routinely for empiric therapy, and prolonged use of 3rd-generation cephalosporins is a risk factor for invasive candidiasis.
 Ampicillin is active against organisms such as GBS, enterococci, and Listeria.
 Gentamicin provides synergy against these organisms and also treats many gram-negative infections.
 Third-generation cephalosporins provide adequate coverage for most gram-negative pathogens.

 Antibiotics are adjusted when results of CSF culture and sensitivities are known.
 The results of the Gram stain should not be used to narrow coverage before culture results are available.

 The recommended initial treatment for GBS meningitis in neonates < 1 week of age is penicillin G 100,000 units/kg IV every 6 hours or ampicillin 100 mg/kg IV every 8 hours for infants ≤ 7 days or 75 mg/kg every 6 hours for infants > 7 days.
-Additionally, gentamicin is given for synergy at age-appropriate dosing (see Table: Recommended Dosages of Select Aminoglycosides for Neonates).
-If clinical improvement occurs or sterilization of CSF is documented, gentamicin can be stopped.
+Additionally, gentamicin is given for synergy at age-appropriate dosing ( see Table: Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates ).
+Gentamicin can be stopped if clinical improvement occurs, the infecting organism is sensitive to the penicillin being used, and sterilization of CSF is documented.

 For enterococci or L. monocytogenes, treatment is generally ampicillin plus gentamicin for the entire course.